Snake bites and avoidance

 - Ensure trails to latrines in forests are well marked and clear underfoot.

 - Sleep off the ground in forest areas and huts.
-Rolling onto a snake whilst sleeping is a common cause of envenomation where sleepers sleep on the ground Sleep under a mosquito net tucked-in under the mattress.
+Rolling onto a snake whilst sleeping is a common cause of bites.
+Sleep under a mosquito net tucked-in under the mattress.

-- Areas under hammocks should be cleared to bare earth to avoid stepping onto foliage and anything hidden within it.
+- Clear areas under hammocks to bare earth to avoid stepping onto foliage and anything hidden within it.

-- Hang rucksacks off the ground and buckle up tightly to deter snakes entering.
+- Hang rucksacks off the ground and buckle up tightly.

-- When walking in snake territory, step up onto logs, look over then step over (avoid blindly stepping over).
+- Avoid blindly stepping over logs when walking in snake territory; step up onto logs, look over then step over.

-- Ensure hand placements are visible when rock climbing as snakes may be basking on rock ledges.
+- Ensure hand placements are visible when rock climbing as snakes may be on ledges.

-- Store rubbish away from habitation areas as it will attract rodents and thus snake predators.
+- Store rubbish away from living areas as it will attract rodents and snake predators.

 Don't: